-Identity theft continues to be one of the fastest growing crimes in the United States, and has ranked as one of the top consumer concerns for the past several years.
+Identity theft continues to be one of the fastest growing crimes in the United States, and has been ranked as one of the top consumer concerns for the past several years.
 The Federal Deposit Insurance Corporation (FDIC) has produced a multimedia presentation to help consumers protect themselves from identity theft.
 The presentation provides information on steps consumers should take to secure their computer and protect themselves from identity theft, as well as actions consumers should take if they become a victim of identity theft.
-Financial institutions are encouraged to make the link available to their customers from their websites.
-This presentation is hosted by Vodium.

 Click the link below to watch a video from the FDIC.

 Identity theft is a serious crime.
 It occurs when your personal information is stolen and used without your knowledge to commit fraud or other crimes.
 Identity theft can cost you time and money.
 It can destroy your credit and ruin your good name.